13 pictures of military working dogs being good puppies

 They have a ceremony when they receive awards and are buried with military honors.
 They hold a rank, and as tradition dictates, one higher than their handler.
 It’s a tongue-in-cheek custom to ensure the handler treats them properly while giving the working dog some leeway to be a dog if they ever disobey an order.

 They have very specific skills tailored to each mission.
-The role of a MWD can range from a mercy dog, assisting in locating wounded on the front lines, military police K-9s sniffing out narcotics, and EOD dogs, sniffing out explosives.
+The role of an MWD can range from a mercy dog, assisting in locating wounded on the front lines, military police K-9s sniffing out narcotics, and EOD dogs sniffing out explosives.
 Even fighting dogs join troops on raids, scouting missions, and as sentries in guard posts.

 These dogs are comrades, allies, battle-buddies, and – of course –friends.

-13. Cpl.
-Chesty XIV is the current mascot of the U.S. Marine Corps.
-He is also far more disciplined than nearly every Lance Cpl. in your unit
+1. Cpl.
+Chesty XIV was the mascot of the U.S. Marine Corps from 2013-2018.
+He was also far more disciplined than nearly every Lance Cpl. in your unit

 (U.S. Marine Corps photo by Cpl.
 Dan Hosack)